serializingme/website-content/content/project/cac-ipc.md

 ### Generator

-Executable that generates the various messages, it starts a UDP listener at `127.0.0.2:62522`, and then it connects with a UDP client to the the listener and sends the various IPC messages.
+Executable that generates the various messages, it starts a TCP listener at `127.0.0.2:62522`, and then it connects with a TCP client to the the listener and sends the various IPC messages.

 ### Dissector